JasonSTLee/spotify_top_songs/README.md

 <img width="698" alt="Screenshot 2024-12-17 at 7 30 56 PM" src="https://github.com/user-attachments/assets/6e6c0afe-d820-4d0d-bf54-14719973cf84" />

-This metric averages the percentage listened to for all songs played.
+This metric averages the number of times that when a song comes up, it is listened fully.

 <table>
   <tr>